Q. What hours will the VICT gate be open?Answer

 Q. When will you communicate the storage start for import containers?Answer

-The published ‘First free day’ is assigned to the day where the majority of Import containers will have been discharged from the vessel and are available for collection.
+The published ‘First free day’ is assigned at the vessel level to signify when containers will start to become available for collection.

-Infrequently we may have containers that are still on the vessel awaiting discharge on the published ‘First Free Day’.
-If those containers are not discharged before 06:00 on the published First Free Day, those containers will have their first free day extended to the following day to provide ample opportunity to collect within a 3 ‘free’ day period.
+Those containers still on the vessel after 06:00 on the vessels published ‘First Free Day’ will have the first free day extended to the following day to provide ample opportunity to collect within a 3 ‘free’ day period.

 Q. Will I get extra free time if my unit is on border hold?Answer